adiazpar/star-view/README.md

 KEY NOTES related to this section:
 - If you're working on this project locally, please install and use Python 3.11.
 - Check the current version of Python by running the command python3 --version in the CLI of your development environment.
-- Please install Django 4.2
+- Please install Django 5.1.3
 - Check the current version of Django by running the command django-admin --version in the CLI of your virtual enviornment.
-- This should be specified in the requirements.txt, so once you pip install -r the contents there, Django 4.2 should be automatically installed.
+- This should be specified in the requirements.txt, so once you pip install -r the contents there, Django should be automatically installed.
+- **GDAL is no longer required** - we've migrated to cloud-based tile services for better performance and reliability.

 ## How to Switch to a remote branch if it isn't showing up in your local environment:
 Use the commands below: